 Enjoy the Best Beaches

-Hawaii has consistently dominated Dr. Beach's list of the best beaches in the United States.
-The Islands don’t just have white-sand beaches stretching for miles, but are also home to black and green sand.
+The Hawaiian Islands don’t just have white-sand beaches stretching for miles but are also home to black and green sand.
 You can find these on the Big Island.
 The Punaluu Black Sand Beach and the Papakolea Green Sand Beach are unique thanks to volcanic eruptions.
 The beaches are about an hour drive apart, but they won’t disappoint.

 On Molokai, Kapukahehu Beach Park, also known as Dixie Maru—named after a Japanese sailing boat that sank offshore in the 1920s—is a favorite beach with locals and visitors.
 The beach cove is great for swimming and snorkeling.